hagnernils/ldgv/article.md

     w <- liftIO Chan.newChan
     return $ VPair (VChan r w) (VChan w r)
 ```
-Because the expression for `send` does not give us the argument, we return a closure that writes to and then returns the channel.
+A `send` on a channel in LDST is a partially applied function, that later gets applied to the argument that is sent.
-The expression `(send channelname)` is then used as a function TODO
+So for `(send channelname)` we return a closure that writes its argument to and then returns the channel.
 ```haskell
   Send e -> do
       v <- interpret' e